GSA-TTS/FAC-transition-site/src/updates/index.md

 # Updates from the FAC

-To help you understand our work through the transition, we’ll provide regular updates that talk about the work we’re doing and what’s next.
+To help you understand our work, we’ll provide regular updates on the work we’re doing and what’s next.

 The Federal Audit Clearinghouse team works in the open.
 Our day-to-day task board can be found on [Github](https://github.com/orgs/GSA-TTS/projects/11/views/2) and prior updates are available in [our archive]({{ config.baseUrl }}updates/archive).